mjsull/qhery/paper/paper.md

 Antivirals and neutralising monoclonal antibodies (mAbs) are now extensively used for the prevention and treatment of COVID-19.
 Unfortunately, the virus SARS-CoV-2 is able to rapidly adapt to escape treatment[@RN1].
 SARS-CoV-2 has been shown to adapt to escape binding of Sotrovimab in patients.
-Mechanisms that reduce the effectiveness of
+Mutations that reduce the effectiveness of antiviral treatments have also been observed.

 The Stanford Coronavirus Antiviral & Resistance database (CoV-RDB)[@RN2] has comprehensively curated published data on the neutralising susceptibility of SARS-CoV-2 variants and spike mutations to mAbs.
+Recently, they have updated the database to include resistances to commonly used antivirals.
 It also includes a sequence analysis program that when provided with a consensus sequence can annotate mutations.
 These mutations are then checked against the Cov-RDB to determine whether mutations may cause a decrease in Mabs susceptibility.

 # Statement of Need
 Coronavirus Resistance Database (CoV-RDB) is an excellent tool for the analysis of resistance mutations.

-limits processing large amounts of data.
-Privacy concerns.
-Limited to monoclonal antibodies.
+However, it's analysis pipeline is currently only available via web portal.
+This limits the number of sequences that can be processed efficiently and it's ability to be incorporated into an automated monitoring platform such as Austrakka.
+There may also privacy concerns with uploading private sequencing information to a third-party website.
+QHERY removes these limitations by allowing the user to compare SARS-CoV-2 genomic information to the CoV-RDB locally.

 # Implementation